AltGr/opam-wiki/Specifying_Solver_Preferences.md

 User preferences, supported by `CUDF`-compatible solvers, are the means you can use to make the assumptions in your mind explicit and known to the solver used by `opam`, so that the actions performed on your machine correspond to your personalised needs.

-## How do I specify my preferences?
+## How do I express my preferences?

 Preferences are expressed using a simple language built by prefixing a little set of combinators with the `-` (minus) or `+` (plus) operators.
 The most useful combinators are the following ones: